7xm7/azure-storage-security-lab/README.md

 ✅ File share implemented for internal use
 ✅ SAS Token tested for temporary access
 ✅ Private endpoint and VNet isolation configured
-✅ RBAC policies applied for least-privilege control
+✅ RBAC policies applied for controlled access

 ---